bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

     linker = "clang"
     rustflags = ["-C", "link-arg=-fuse-ld=/usr/bin/mold"]
     ```

+    NOTE: Disabling `bevy/dynamic` may improve the performance of this linker.
 * **Nightly Rust Compiler**: This gives access to the latest performance improvements and "unstable" optimizations

     Create a ```rust-toolchain.toml``` file in the root of your project, next to ```Cargo.toml```.